-Help is available on virtually every option within a window.
-To display Help, do one of the following:
+To display Help for an option in a window, do one of the following:

 - Click What's This? on the toolbar or on the title bar, and then click the option. - Select What's This? from the Help menu, and then click the option. - Select the option, and then press F1.